Hekla: Prehistoric eruptions

-Unless otherwise stated eruption dates are from Global Volcanism Program, other sources disagree.
+Unless otherwise stated eruption dates in Year (2019 values) column are from Global Volcanism Program and Catalogue of Icelandic Volcanoes, As other sources can disagree, there has been a recent literature update.
+The values and range given in the Year (2024 values) column used IntCal20 for H-5 and H-3 and ice core data for H-4 which were not available in 2019.

 Hekla 3, 4, and 5 produced huge amounts of rhyolitic ash and tephra, covering 80% of Iceland and providing useful date markers in soil profiles in other parts of Europe such as Orkney, Scandinavia, and elsewhere.
 H3 and H4 produced the largest layers of tephra in Iceland since the last ice age.
 During the last 7,000 years, one third of the volcanic ash deposited in Scandinavia, Germany, Ireland, and the United Kingdom originated from Hekla.